 The Summer 2021 issue of News from Hope College features an article on the Hope-Western Prison Ed...Read More

 Today Hope College, Western Theological Seminary, and the Michigan Department of Corrections anno...Read More

-The Hope-Western Prison Education Program has been operating in a non-credit mode since March 201...Read More
+The Hope-Western Prison Education Program operated in a non-credit mode from March 2018 through J...Read More

 Please consider a gift to support our work.
 The Hope-Western Prison Education Program’s fun...Read More

 We surveyed the Hope and WTS faculty during the planning phase of the Hope-Western Prison Educati...Read More